project-codeflare/codeflare-sdk/CodeFlareSDK_Design_Doc.md

 ## Deployment and Rollout

 * Deployment strategy and considerations
-    * The SDK is part of the wider project codeflare ecosystem, and serves as the primary interaction layer between the user and the rest of the codeflare stack.
-Therefore, deployment and release strategies cannot occur in isolation, but must take into consideration the current state of the other pieces of the codeflare stack (MCAD, KubeRay, Instascale)
+    * The SDK is part of the wider project CodeFlare ecosystem, and serves as the primary interaction layer between the user and the rest of the CodeFlare stack.
+Therefore, deployment and release strategies cannot occur in isolation, but must take into consideration the current state of the other pieces of the CodeFlare stack (MCAD, KubeRay, Instascale)

 * Versioning and release management
     * Releases are performed automatically via a github action.
     * The SDK can have minor releases for urgent bug fixes.
-    * The SDK will normally have a new release alongside the rest of the codeflare stack with the same version number.
+    * The SDK will normally have a new release alongside the rest of the CodeFlare stack with the same version number.